November 8th, 2018

 Helps Manage Diabetes

 More than 100 million U.S. adults are now living with diabetes or prediabetes, according to the National Diabetes Statistics Report.
 Since aloe vera is enriched with phytosterols, it can have an anti-hyperglycemic effect on people with type 2 diabetes.
-A recent study conducted in Thailand confirmed that aloe vera may improve blood sugar control in type 2 diabetes and prediabetes, making it an effective way to naturally regulate glucose levels.
+A recent study conducted in Thailand confirmed that aloe vera may improve blood sugar control in type 2 diabetes and prediabetes, making it an effective way to regulate glucose levels naturally.

 While these are just a few of the numerous benefits of aloe vera, it’s easy to see why the ancient Egyptians referred to aloe vera as the “plant of immortality.”
 But don’t take our word for it!
 Try introducing aloe into your health and beauty regimen today and see the benefits for yourself!
 If you’re not sure where to start, we recommend our Aloe Vera Juice, made from hand-filleted organic aloe vera, or our 100% Pure Aloe Vera Gel.